 Audit Committee.
 Our Audit Committee reviews and recommends to the Board of Directors internal accounting and financial controls, accounting principles and auditing practices to be employed in the preparation and review of our financial statements.
 In addition, our Audit Committee has the authority to engage, oversee and dismiss public accountants to audit our annual financial statements and determine the scope of the audit to be undertaken by such accountants.
-Our Audit Committee also reviews the fairness of related party transactions.
-The Board of Directors has determined that Mr. John E. Kyees, the Chairman of the Audit Committee, is an "audit committee financial expert" (as defined by Item 407(d)(5)(ii) of Regulation S-K) and is "independent" (under the definitions and interpretations of NASDAQ Stock Market), in accordance with the rules of The NASDAO Stock Market.
-The Audit Committee met nine times in fiscal 2020.
+Our Audit Committee also reviews the fairness of related party transactions and assists the Board in managing enterprise risk and capital spending.
+The Board of Directors has determined that both Kristina Cashman, the Chair of the Audit Committee, and John E. Kyees, former chair and former member of the Audit Committee are both "audit committee financial experts" (as defined by Item 407(d)(5)(ii) of Regulation S-K) and are "independent" (under the definitions and interpretations of NASDAQ Stock Market), in accordance with the rules of The NASDAQ Stock Market.
+The Audit Committee met ten times in fiscal 2023.

 Compensation Committee.
 Our Compensation Committee reviews and determines policies, practices and procedures relating to the compensation of executive officers, including the CEO, and the establishment and administration of certain employee benefit plans for executive officers.
-The Compensation Committee has the authority to administer our 2010 Equity and Incentive Plan (and if approved by our shareholders, our 2020 Equity and Incentive Plan) and to advise and consult with our officers regarding managerial personnel policies.
-The Compensation Committee met four times in fiscal 2020.
+The Compensation Committee has the authority to administer our 2020 Equity and Incentive Plan ("2020 Plan") and to advise and consult with our officers regarding managerial personnel policies.
+Our 2010 Equity and Incentive Plan expired in October 2020 but is maintained for grants awarded prior to the effectiveness of the 2020 Plan.
+The Compensation Committee met four times in fiscal 2023.

 Nominating, Corporate Governance and Sustainability Committee.
 Our Nominating, Corporate Governance and Sustainability Committee assists the Board of Directors with its responsibilities regarding the identification of individuals qualified to become directors, the selection of the director nominees for the next annual meeting of shareholders and the selection of director candidates to fill any vacancies on the Board of Directors.
-It also has responsibility for the company's ESG (Environmental, Social and Governance) efforts, including reviewing and making recommendations to the Board regarding the Company's ESG and compliance with corporate governance, environmental sustainability and social responsibility.
+It also has responsibility for the company's ESG (Environmental, Social, and Governance) efforts, including reviewing and making recommendations to the Board regarding the Company's ESG strategy and compliance with corporate governance, environmental sustainability, and social responsibility.
 The Nominating, Corporate Governance and Sustainability Committee also reviews our efforts to audit our suppliers to ensure compliance with our vendor code of conduct.
-It also reviews and makes recommendations to the Board regarding the preparation, review of and compliance with corporate governance policies, succession planning for the CEO and tenure and retirement policies for directors.
+It reviews and makes recommendations to the Board regarding the preparation, review of and compliance with corporate governance policies, succession planning for the CEO, and tenure and retirement policies for directors.
 The Nominating, Corporate Governance and Sustainability Committee and management are responsible for director continuing education programs to assist directors in maintaining skills and knowledge necessary or appropriate for the performance of their responsibilities.
-Continuing education programs for directors may include a combination of internally developed materials and presentations, programs presented by third parties and financial and administrative support for attendance at qualifying academic or other independent programs.
-The Nominating, Corporate Governance and Sustainability Committee met four times in fiscal
+Continuing education programs for directors may include a combination of internally developed materials and presentations, programs presented by third parties, and financial and administrative support for attendance at qualifying academic or other independent programs.
+The Nominating, Corporate Governance and Sustainability Committee met four times in fiscal 2023.